Rise of Neville Chamberlain: Minister of Health

 Within two weeks of his appointment as Minister of Health, Chamberlain presented the Cabinet with an agenda containing 25 pieces of legislation he hoped to see enacted.
 Before he left office in 1929, 21 of the 25 had passed into law.
-An early, very popular piece of legislation was the Widows', Orphans' and Old Age Contributory Pensions Act 1925, passed after the Chancellor of the Exchequer, Winston Churchill, had agreed to find whatever money was needed to fund the Act.
-Churchill, recently returned to the Conservative ranks after nineteen years as a Liberal (1904–23), expressed envy at Chamberlain's receiving the credit for the Act, and the Minister of Health described his colleague as "a man of tremendous drive & vivid imagination but obsessed with the glory of doing something spectacular which should erect monuments to him".
+An early, very popular piece of legislation was the Widows', Orphans' and Old Age Contributory Pensions Act 1925 (15 & 16 Geo.
+5. c.
+70), passed after the Chancellor of the Exchequer, Winston Churchill, had agreed to find whatever money was needed to fund the Act.
+Churchill, recently returned to the Conservative ranks after nineteen years as a Liberal (1904–1923), expressed envy at Chamberlain's receiving the credit for the Act, and the Minister of Health described his colleague as "a man of tremendous drive & vivid imagination but obsessed with the glory of doing something spectacular which should erect monuments to him".
 The Act lowered the age for receiving the government old age pension from 70 to 65, as well as providing for dependents of deceased workers.
 Though the pension sum, ten shillings (today about £20) per week, was not enough for a pensioner to make ends meet, Chamberlain stated that it was not intended to replace private thrift and that the sum was the maximum financially feasible.

 Chamberlain sought the abolition of the elected Poor Law Boards of Guardians, which administered relief and which in some areas were responsible for setting rates (local property taxes).
 Many of the Boards were controlled by Labour, and had defied the Government by distributing relief funds to the able-bodied unemployed.
-Chamberlain's first step in the direction of abolition was the Rating and Valuation Act 1925, which greatly reduced the number of authorities which administered rates, as well as imposing uniform standards for assessment.
+Chamberlain's first step in the direction of abolition was the Rating and Valuation Act 1925 (15 & 16 Geo.
+5. c.
+90), which greatly reduced the number of authorities which administered rates, as well as imposing uniform standards for assessment.
 Despite policy differences Chamberlain continued to work with Churchill, who showed him the manuscript of a volume of his heavily autobiographical The World Crisis.
 Churchill confided that he would have wished for two more years to revise the manuscript; Chamberlain wrote to his sisters that he could have done the job in two hours—with a pair of scissors.